THERE IS A LOT OF GREAT INFORMATION ON THIS PAGE. CLICK ON A TITLE BELOW TO QUICKLY MOVE TO THAT SECTION

 Good question.
-Getting up to date statistics can be challenging.
+Getting current statistics can be challenging.
 Here's the most up to date information we have:

-There are about 950 co-operatives and credit unions throughout Saskatchewan.
-To see the most up to date coun of how many credit unions there are, click here
+- To see the most up to date count of how many credit unions and members there are, click here.

 - Hundreds of thousands of members in Saskatchewan, over 1 million memberships, for example: